-8.1.
+- 8.1.
+Is there a mortality disposal plan? - 8.2.
+Does the mortality disposal plan reference the frequency of removal, storage of mortality, and pest control around mortality storage and disposal areas? - 8.2.1.
+Provide a description of the mortality disposal plan and examples of documentation [e.g., mortality sheets, company contracts, Best Management Practices (BMP) audits, disposal records, etc.]. - 8.3.
+Does the mortality disposal plan address procedures for handling mortality disposal in a way that minimizes the potential for cross-contamination from other facilities or between premises? - 8.3.1.
+Supporting documentation should be provided (e.g., written instructions, videos, etc.) for proper handling of mortality to minimize the potential of cross-contamination.

 Is there a mortality disposal plan?

-8.2.
-Does the mortality disposal plan reference the frequency of removal, storage of mortality, and pest control around mortality storage and disposal areas?

-8.2.1.
-Provide a description of the mortality disposal plan and examples of documentation [e.g., mortality sheets, company contracts, Best Management Practices (BMP) audits, disposal records, etc.].

-8.3.
-Does the mortality disposal plan address procedures for handling mortality disposal in a way that minimizes the potential for cross-contamination from other facilities or between premises?

-8.3.1.
-Supporting documentation should be provided (e.g., written instructions, videos, etc.) for proper handling of mortality to minimize the potential of cross-contamination.

-Is there a plan?

-- Unacceptable plans: - "Our contractors are responsible for that it's in our contracts" take a look at that portion of the contract - it should then address frequency of removal, storage and pest control. - Stating that contractors must comply with applicable regulations will usually not be satisfactory - most regulations target water quality and public health, not biosecurity. - Additionally, while a company may choose to have contractors sign-off on the 14 Biosecurity Points, their signature alone in acknowledgement of reading the points is not an acceptable plan. - Has cross-contamination between facilities been considered at all?
+- Unacceptable plans: - "Our contractors are responsible for that it's in our contracts" take a look at that portion of the contract - it should then address frequency of removal, storage and pest control. - Stating that contractors must comply with applicable regulations will usually not be satisfactory - most regulations target water quality and public health, not biosecurity. - Has cross-contamination between facilities been considered?
 Any provisions for traffic routing or sanitation of equipment?

-Manure and Litter Management
+Biosecurity Principle #9 Manure and Litter Management